Here is an interesting question with an interesting answer...

 This links up with citation - but I couldn't write it any better

-Normally if you find yourself with this problem, that is you can't think of how else something could be written, then it means you haven't done enough reading, and you don't really understand what you are writing about.
+Generally, if you find yourself with this problem, that is, you can't think of how else something could be written, then you need to do more reading and understand what you are writing about.

-Solution: Do more reading, find more papers, understand the subject, and use your own words.
+Solution: Read more papers, understand the subject, and use your own words.

 So, three handy little hints (besides the usual and often unhelpful - Don't copy) that may help you avoid plagiarism.